 Under Manage, select the Users and groups > Add user/group .

 A list of users and security groups will be shown along with a textbox to search and locate a certain user or group.
 This screen allows you to select multiple users and groups in one go.

-(Optional) If you have defined App roles in your application, you can use the Select role option to assign the selected users and groups to one of the application's roles.
+(Optional) If you have defined app roles in your application, you can use the Select role option to assign the app role to the selected users and groups.

 Confirm that the users and groups you added are showing up in the updated Users and groups list.